algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 ### V. Testing outcomes

 Test criteria regulate all testing activities, ensuring consistency and quality.
-In the GreenCity project, we will use two key types: Suspension Criteria and Exit Criteria.
+In the Green City project, we will use two key types: Suspension Criteria and Exit Criteria.

-#### a.
-Suspension criteria
+#### 1. Suspension criteria

 Suspension criteria establish the conditions under which all testing activities must be temporarily halted.
 This prevents wasted effort when critical issues compromise the validity of ongoing tests.